-At the Richard and Rae Rupp Srch Digital Media Lab, patrons are able to create and edit audio files, use graphic design programs, digitize photos and film, create documents using digital dictation tools, VHS conversion hardware, and more!
-Recordable DVDs for VHS conversion are available for purchase ($1) at the front desk.
+At the Richard and Rae Rupp Srch Digital Media Lab, patrons are able to create and edit audio files, use graphic design programs, digitize photos and film, create documents using digital dictation tools, VHS/Vinyl/Cassette conversion hardware, and more!
+Recordable CDs for Vinyl/Cassette conversion are available for purchase ($1) at the front desk.

 Sign up for a session here!